ItsCosmas/PHP-CRUD-app/README.md

 - Sign Up, Log in and test out the crud features

-- If you have trouble with Sign Up use my details to log in
+- If you have trouble with Sign Up use the following details to log in:

 - Username : ```Cozy``` Password : ```test```